amckennafoster/nbidata/docs/overview/researchers.md

 The repository is hosted on [Zenodo](https://about.zenodo.org).
 Zenodo was developed and is maintained by CERN, the organization that runs the massive particle accelerator in Europe.
 CERN developed a digital repository for the huge amounts of data produced by the accelerator and opened the repository to all scientists.
 You can read the [repository policies here](https://about.zenodo.org/policies/).

-The [NBI Repository](https://zenodo.org/communities/nantucketbiodiversity/) is a Community (a organized set of uploaded files) on Zenodo.
+The [NBI Repository](https://zenodo.org/communities/nantucketbiodiversity/) is a Community (an organized set of uploaded files) on Zenodo.

 Zenodo is free and open source.
 The source code is on Github (as is all the <a href="{{ site.github.repository_url }}">supporting documentation</a> for the NBI Repository)